TheJessieKirk/jam_fallout_3/JXPOperationAnchorageBaileysCrossroadsCutContentAndFixes/JXPOperationAnchorageBaileysCrossroadsCutContentAndFixes Readme.txt

     Recon helmets are commonly worn by Power Armored people that aren't wearing Power Helmets.
 Even Ashur wears one.

+    During the conflict between the Outcasts, NPCs can sometimes pick up weapons from the armoury, sometimes helping themselves to unique weapons.
+    This seems like an oversight.

                         5. UNINSTALLATION INSTRUCTIONS

     1. Delete the file “JXPOperationAnchorageBaileysCrossroadsFixes.esp”.
 The